hmrc/sbt-sass-compiler/README.md

 ## When to use sbt-sass-compiler

 If you are using the precompiled CSS bundled with `play-frontend-hmrc`, you do not need to use this plugin.
-If you have custom SASS that is fairly simple, consider whether you can achieve the same results with just CSS.
+If you have custom Sass that is fairly simple, consider whether you can achieve the same results with just CSS.

-Should you still need to provide your own custom SASS for any reason, then this plugin should be used instead of `sbt-sassify`.
+Should you still need to provide your own custom Sass for any reason, then this plugin should be used instead of `sbt-sassify`.

 ## Migrating from sbt-sassify